indigames/pyxieTutorials/tutorial03/readme.txt

 DynamicBox.py
+	class of 2d rectangle rigid body object

-beforrunning this tutorial, you have to install Box2D
+befor running this tutorial, you have to install Box2D

 [pip install box2d-py]